05.02.2026 07:40

 U.S. AND CHINA DIALOGUE HAS BEEN EFFECTIVE

-The easing diplomatic contacts between the U.S. and China are considered to have played a role in the pullback of gold prices.
+The easing diplomatic contacts between the U.S. and China are considered to have influenced the pullback in gold prices.
 U.S. President Donald Trump announced that he had a "perfect phone call" with Chinese President Xi Jinping, while it was noted that the Chinese side emphasized strong communication in relations.
 This development limited the demand for safe havens in the markets.

 DECLINE IN U.S.-IRAN TENSION